krsalmi/SongAPI/README.md

 This is a small-scale api that runs on Flask with a MongoDB database, both parts being Dockerized.

 ## Prerequisites
-`docker` and `docker-compose`
+DOCKER! with the commands `docker` and `docker-compose`
-If `docker` must be run in a Virtual Machine (like I had to do as a Mac user with no access to the Docker desktop app) `docker-machine` and VirtualBox is also required.
+If `docker` must be run in a Virtual Machine (like I had to do as a Mac user with no access to the Docker desktop app) `docker-machine` and VirtualBox are also required.

 ## Files, folders and their content
 The *Dockerfile*, *docker-compose.yml* and *requirements.txt* can be found the root of this project.
 Also at the root is the actual app itself, titled *application.py* and the provided input file *songs.json*.